noname0903/Ansible-whiout-replication-/README.md

 -Data Backup: Data can be backed up from slave servers without impacting the master server's performance.
 -Increased Performance: Separates write operations (on the master) from read operations (on the slaves).

+This playbook will setup a MySQL replication by doing the following steps:

+Backup the current databases from the MySQL master Compress the backup
+Download the backup
+Upload and uncompress the backup to the MySQL slave Stop MySQL on the slave
+Import the backup
+Start MySQL on the slave
+Configute the MySQL slave process
+Start the MySQL slave process

 Configure MariaDB Streaming Replication Between Two or More Nodes

 This role was developed and tested for use with MariaDB to set up a redundant database backend.
 This configuration sets up a master/replica MariaDB setup with two nodes, enabling replication between them.
 It does not configure advanced clustering, but rather focuses on configuring a basic master-slave replication between two MariaDB nodes.